COVID-19 Updates: Taking steps to return to normal.

 Apply to have your services funded in one of 3 streams:

-Settlement and Community Supports service activities help eligible newcomers get settlement and integration supports while they live and work in Alberta.
+Settlement and Community Support Services help eligible newcomers get settlement and integration supports while they live and work in Alberta.

 Language Assessment and Referral Services

-Language Assessment and Referral service activities offer clients an English language assessment and help eligible newcomers find education or training options to improve their language abilities.
-These services should complement and not duplicate services available through the federal government.
+Language Assessment and Referral Services offer clients an English language assessment, and help eligible newcomers find education or training options to improve their language abilities.
+These services should complement – not duplicate – services available through the federal government.

-Drop-in English as a second language (ESL) Services
+Drop-in English as an Additional Language (EAL) Services

-Drop-in ESL service activities offer eligible newcomers alternative English language learning opportunities when they can’t access regular ESL programming.
+Drop-in EAL Services offer eligible newcomers alternative English language learning opportunities when they cannot access regular EAL programming.
 These opportunities should be:

-These services should not replace or duplicate regular ESL programming.
+These services should not replace or duplicate regular EAL programming.

 Applicants may submit more than one proposal.
-Due to the potential conflict of interest, organizations can not apply to both the Language Assessment and Referral Services and ESL Drop-in Services streams.
+Each proposal will be considered as a stand-alone submission.
+Ensure all required documents are included for each separate proposal.
+Due to the potential for conflict of interest, organizations cannot apply to both the Language Assessment and Referral Services and EAL Drop-in Services streams.

-To apply for a grant, applicant organizations and proposals must meet these guidelines.
+To apply for a grant, applicants and proposals must meet these guidelines.

 To be eligible for this grant, your organization must: